 Define WHY we exist

-Defining your purpose is probably the hardest part of this section.
+Defining your purpose is probably the hardest part to decipher because of the emotional underlining customer need you solve.
 It is the point of why the business exists.
 It requires you to dive into the details of exactly how your offerings satisfy the needs of your targeted customer.

 - What is the specific problem you solve for your customers?